Chung Woo-taik: Return to opposition (2017–present)

 On 1 March 2020, the United Future Party (UFP) relocated Chung to Heungdeok for the 2020 election.
 He, however, lost to the former Minister of Culture, Sports and Tourism Do Jong-hwan.

 On 27 December 2021, Chung announced he would contest at the 2022 Sangdang by-election, which was triggered following the election of Jeong Jeong-soon was declared void on 1 September.
 He won People Power Party (PPP) preselection, defeating Yoon Gap-geun.
 As the Democratic Party decided to not contest, Chung was expected to win uncontested, however, he faced a challenge from 3 independent candidates, including the Democrats-friendly Kim Shi-jean.

 He made a successful return to the MP for Sangdang with about 56.9% of popular votes.

 Political views

 A pro-Park Geun-hye figure, Chung was one of the 9 hardliner MPs revealed by the then Governor of Gyeonggi Nam Kyung-pil in 2016.
 In February 2017, he accused the 3 main opposition parties — Democratic Party, People's Party, and Justice Party, was threatening the Constitutional Court to uphold the impeachment.

 He opposes the death penalty and same-sex marriage.

-He is critical towards the Moon Jae-in government's nuclear power phase-out, saying that it will critically damage the overall industries of South Korea.